 If I were to ask how many of you store liquid bleach along with your other prepping supplies, I am certain that a good percentage of you would raise your hands.
 Liquid bleach is a powerful disinfectant and sanitizer but did you know that there is something better?
 Something with an almost indefinite shelf life that is inexpensive and takes almost no room to store?

 That something is the chemical Calcium Hypochlorite most commonly known as Pool Shock.

 I have known about Pool Shock for years but because it is not readily available in my area, I never took the time to search it out so I could stockpile some for my own emergency preps.
 That has now changed and today I plan to show you how to use Pool Shock the easy way, step by step.

 Why Not Bleach?

-Before we start, you may be asking “why not use liquid bleach?”.
-There are a few problems with liquid bleach.
-It takes a lot of room to store bleach plus the usable shelf life is only six month to a year depending on storage conditions.
+Before we start, you may be asking “why not use liquid chlorine bleach?”.
+There are a few problems with liquid household bleach.
+It takes a lot of room to store bleach plus the usable shelf life is only six months to a year depending on storage conditions.

 The folks at Clorox say this:

 The active ingredient in liquid bleach, sodium hypochlorite, is very sensitive to high heat and freezing, but under normal home storage conditions, it should still perform well for nine to twelve months.